yuruki/disc-golf-testament/README.md

 Let's consider "snap" as an example.
 Numerous videos talk about snap in a disc golf throw.
 The problem with snap is that it is ambiguous.
 Some consider snap as the sound the release of the disc may or may not make.
 Others understand snap as the movement being "snappy".
 Neither of these interpretations are very helpful as they don't guide you to do the right thing.

 In this mental model the final part of the throw is called "slap".
 As "snap" told us nothing, "slap" is immediately familiar and instructive.
 Everybody knows how to backhand slap something, whether it's part of your daily routine or not.

 So, for a backhand throw, imagine an A4 size paper floating in the air at an arm's length in front of you, at a height matching your intended hyzer/anhyzer angle.
 Then slap through the paper with the back of your hand, in a way which would make the loudest possible imaginary smack, and there's your drive.
 Do it softer, and there's your approach.

 You can place this slap target by sticking your hand out as if shaking hands with someone.
 Then you can adjust your hyzer/anhyzer angle by raising or lowering your arm.
 Similarly, you can adjust the timing of your throw by moving the arm to the left or to the right.
-When the adjustments are done make a mental note of where the hand is in relation to your torso, and there's your slap target.
+Once the adjustments are done make a mental note of where your hand is in relation to your torso, and there's your slap target.

-> By the time your hand reaches the imaginary slap target during a throw your arm should be fully extended, and coincidentally, it's the point where the disc leaves your hand.
+> By the time your hand reaches the imaginary slap target during a throw your arm should be fully extended, and coincidentally, that's the point where the disc leaves your hand.

 **The slap is the throw**.
 Everything we do before the slap is optional and just serves to make the slap louder (=faster) and more efficient (=smoother/easier).
 We let the follow-through happen on its own and observe casually as the disc completes its flight... or hits the first available.